rs-2022/OpenMSCG/README.md

 # OpenMSCG

+An open-source python package for systematic coarse-graining (including MSCG/force-matching) in computational chemistry and biology.
+To download OpenMSCG integrated with the mstool backmapping software, visit here: https://software.rcc.uchicago.edu/git/MSCG/mscg-mstool.

 ## Update Oct 8, 2025

 The last available GitLab version of OpenMSCG has been migrated here.
 Updates include:

-- `cgyaml.py` (by Ace): Automatic and versatile YAML mapping creater
+- `cgyaml.py` (by Ace): Automatic and versatile YAML mapping creater.
-- `cgisr.py` (by Patrick): Internal State Regression, from
+- `cgisr.py` (by Patrick): Internal State Regression, from Patrick's [UCG-REM paper](https://doi.org/10.1063/5.0244427).
 - `cgrem_rmsprop.py` (by Patrick): RMSProp Optimizer for Relative Entropy Minimization (REM).

+The tutorials and documentations are in this [Google Drive link](https://drive.google.com/drive/folders/1UVrdICTp9sn_ndvalEto4XQOVFGyzaKz?usp=sharing).
+Please download the entire subdirectory `tutorials` for proper rendering.

-The current version is `0.9.0`.
+The current version number is still `0.9.0`.

-## Below

-An open-source python package for systematic coarse-graining (including MSCG/force-matching) in computational chemistry and biology.
-To download OpenMSCG integrated with the mstool backmapping software, visit here: https://software.rcc.uchicago.edu/git/MSCG/mscg-mstool.

 ## Quick Guide